 Certain income and expense items that would be recognized during the current period are deferred and not included in the determination of the change in net position until such costs are expected to be recovered through rates charged to customers, in accordance with the regulated operations provisions of GASB 62.
-At December 31, 2020 and 2019, costs recoverable from future billings are comprised entirely of costs incurred in relation to KPP's debt issuance.
+At December 31, 2021 and 2020, costs recoverable from future billings are comprised of costs incurred in relation to KPP's debt issuance and excess deferred power costs from Winter Storm Uri.